Lip and Tongue Tie Cairns

 What is a frenectomy procedure?

 Frenectomy is a procedure in which little tissue extensions under the lips and tongue are carefully removed.
 These tissue excesses can cause a tongue-tie, also known as ankyloglossia, which can affect speech development in young children.
-The condition can also affect new born babies, causing them to be unable to attach to the breast to start feeding in the first few days of life.
-At Future Dental, we often use laser dentistry to perform frenectomies.
+Failure of the tongue to rest against the hard palate results in narrow dental arches, a high, vaulted palate, mouth-breathing, likely tooth crowding, and a deviated nasal septum.
+This is perhaps the most compelling reason to do a tongue-tie release procedure.

 When can a frenectomy be performed?

-It is important to know that there is only a very short time window between birth and two weeks of age when the frenectomy procedure can be done.
+It is important to know that there is only a short time window between birth and 12 months of age when the frenectomy procedure can be done..
 After this, the only way in which the procedure can be performed is with a general anaesthetic or by a paediatrician or general practitioner using surgical scissors.
 An anaesthetist will not perform a general anaesthetic on an infant under 12 months of age without very good reason.
 From around the age of a year to seven years old, a general anaesthetic is required for a frenectomy.
 After that, it can be done routinely under local anaesthetic in our surgery.

 Lip and Tongue Ties in Cairns